- Throughout the world there are close to 800,000 people dying each year from suicide, which is one person every 40 seconds.

 - Identifying suicidal warning signs and finding appropriate assistance can save lives.

 Suicide in Australia

 - Every day about 8 Australians die by suicide and an attempt is made every 7 minutes.
 For every death by suicide, it is estimated that as many as 30 people attempt to end their lives.
 The estimate of suicide attempts each year is over 65,000.

-- The 2017 Australian Bureau of Statistics (ABS) reports 3,128 people died from suicide, which is a 9.1% increase over the previous year.
+- The 2018 Australian Bureau of Statistics (ABS) reports 3,046 people died from suicide.

-- More than 3 out of every 4 deaths from suicide are male.
+- More attempts are made by females but more than 3 out of every 4 deaths from suicide are male.

 - Suicide costs our nation more than $17 billion every year.

 - Regional and rural areas are at greater risk.

 - The rate of Aboriginal and Torres Strait Islander suicide remains twice as high as the general population.

 - Studies recognise the LGBTIQ community is at higher risk of suicidal behaviours.

 - The Mackay region has a high rate of suicide.